 Any stroke victim can suffer a stroke-related impairment due to the stroke’s effect on the brain.
 The nature and severity of your disability depend on which part of the brain was affected, as well as the amount of time your blood flow to your cells was disrupted.

 You shouldn’t have to struggle financially as well as physically after your stroke.
-Call Abell and Capitan Law today at (267) 419-7888 for a free consultation about getting benefits.
+Call Capitan Law today at (267) 419-7888 for a free consultation about getting benefits.

 Causes of Strokes and Types of Stroke-Related Impairments